-SWOT: Section three of the document contains the College's assessment of our Strengths, Weaknesses, Opportunities and Threats (SWOT).
+SWOT: Section three of the document contains the College's assessment of our strengths, weaknesses, opportunities and threats (SWOT).
 It identifies external and internal factors that must be acknowledged before we can determine how best to serve our students and our community.
 The SWOT analysis is reexamined and updated annually based on new institutional data.

-INSTITUTIONAL DIRECTIONS: The fourth section identifies the College's institutional directions that guide our goal development.
+INSTITUTIONAL PRIORITIES: The fourth section identifies the College's institutional priorities that influence our goal and task development.